Center cap: History

 Early center caps were usually either very small, or very large.
 They started on cartwheels and wagons and slowly evolved into what we know them as today.
 Many of the center caps from the 1950s to the 1970s were made of stainless steel.
 The rest of the wheel was originally of wood or many fitted metal parts.
 In modern times, center caps are both metal and plastic, and are typically used with aluminum alloy or styled steel wheels.
 Some full wheel covers use removable center caps, typically those retained by lug nuts, with the center cap's purpose to hide the lug nuts that are securing the wheel to the vehicle's hub.

 Characteristics and design

 Often a center cap will bear the logo or trademark of the maker of the automobile or the maker of the center cap, but there are custom center caps without any trademark as well.
 Early center caps were often chrome plated.

-Center caps that are found on trucks are "baby moon" center caps, that originated on Mack Trucks and are found on Freightliner Trucks.
+Center caps that are found on trucks are known as "baby moon" center caps; they originated on Mack Trucks and are now found on Freightliner Trucks.